Skip to content

 Commands

-BlogMore provides three main commands:
+BlogMore provides several commands:

 • build - Generate the static site